AEK B.C.: The move to Ano Liossia

-In December 2021, the AEK family was struck by tragedy with the passing of Serbian forward Stevan Jelovac, who died due to complications from a brain hemorrhage.
-In a profound gesture of respect, AEK retired Jelovac’s number 13 jersey and renamed the training gym inside the new arena the "Stevan Jelovac Gymnasium".
-His memory became a lasting symbol of unity and emotional strength for the club.
+In December 2021, Serbian forward Stevan Jelovac died due to complications from a brain hemorrhage.
+AEK retired Jelovac’s number 13 jersey and renamed the training gym inside the new arena the Stevan Jelovac Gymnasium".

 Coaching Changes and Unsteady Campaigns (2021–2024)

 In the 2021–22 season, the team started under Stefanos Dedas, but after a few months, Dedas departed to join Dimitris Itoudis’s coaching staff at CSKA Moscow, and Curro Segura stepped in as his replacement; despite important signings, AEK failed to seriously challenge for titles.

 In 2022–23, Ilias Kantzouris was appointed head coach, and the club assembled a promising roster with several international players.
 Akil Mitchell emerged as the team's standout performer, earning a place on the Basketball Champions League First Team, but inconsistency and injuries ultimately resulted in another underwhelming campaign both domestically and in Europe.

 The 2023–24 season began with Joan Plaza at the helm, alongside a number of experienced new additions, but internal instability and poor results led to another midseason coaching change, and once again, the team closed the year without major achievements.